 You can buy a brooder or make one yourself.
-It’s basically an enclosed pen with a good heat source such as a 250 watt heat lamp or electric brooder hen for chicks.
+It’s basically an enclosed pen with a good heat source such as a 250-watt heat lamp or electric brooder hen for chicks.
 A large metal dog crate with 18-inch brooder paper added around the inside or outside to ward off drafts works well.
 You can hang the heat lamp inside if it is large enough or mount it on top.

-Growing Up: As the chicks get older, you can lower the temperature in the brooder by about five degrees each week.
-When the outside temperature is about the same as the brooder temperature, you can move the chicks to a secure outdoor coop.
+-As the chicks get older, you can lower the temperature in the brooder by about five degrees each week or switch to a lower wattage.

 Question: Do you check for mg or other diseases on a regular basis?

-We want to win and keep our good reputation so we strive to improve our breed lines every year.
+We want to win and keep our good reputation, so we strive to improve our breed lines every year.
 We wash, dry and feed the show birds extra goodies before, during and after the shows.
 We also quarantine them before and after the shows.

 Throughout the year and especially during the breeding season we spend a lot of money on high quality feed and our developing food forest.
 We supplement with more added protein in our chicken’s flock as well as Non-GMO pellets.
 We give our birds extra vitamins/minerals and apple cider vinegar year-round.
 We also provide food enhancements such as grains, seeds, fruits, vegetables, alfalfa, garlic, kelp and herbs.